-Budget Paper No. 3 Infrastructure Statement provides detailed information on the NSW Government's infrastructure investment program and projects to be delivered by the Government.
+Budget Paper No. 3 Infrastructure Statement provides detailed information on the NSW Government's infrastructure investment program and projects such as roads, schools and hospitals.
 The document also provides detail on the Restart NSW program, the Snowy Hydro Legacy Fund and the Digital Restart Fund.